Greenhouses Meet Aquaculture – Aquaponics Boom

 The 30C water will mix in the storage tank and the pass into the heat exchanger.
 If the circulating water in the 2nd loop is say 20C, you will have a temp difference of 10C thus you would potentially transfer 5C across to the 2nd loop for passing around 25C.

-This is great for a Hydroponic set up or light temp control in hydronic heating of a green house.
+This is great for a Hydroponic set up or light temp control in hydronic heating of a green house or for aquaponics in greenhouses.

 However swapping out the heat exchanger for a Toyesi Water to Water Heat Pump, you now have the ability to boost the secondary water to 45 Degrees or more depending on your requirement.